 After installing these apps, then is okay to delete these temporary installation files.
 In addition, if you are having issues installing apps from Windows store, then clearing this cache is one possible way to resolve such issues.

 To do that go to your search and type cmd.
 Right-click on CMD from the search results and select run as administrator.
-On the command line terminal, type in the command “wsreset” and hit enter.
-Wait for some time as the process runs on the background.
-Afterwards, your Microsoft Store should open up indicating the process is now complete.

 6. Clear Your Media Files